Therapeutics

 This compound's mechanism of action is not fully understood.
 It does not act on the GABAergic system and is inactive at classic receptor sites linked to epileptic seizures, such as amino-acid-related receptors, adenosine receptors, and ion channels (Sills et al., 1997).
 Early on, inhibition of calcium signaling or depolarizing currents were proposed as possible mechanisms of action (Margineanu and Wülfert, 1997).

-In recent years, Alzheimer’s research has characterized Aβ-induced hyperactivation, aberrant network activity, and nonconvulsive seizure phenotypes in the J20APP23, APP/PS1, and in certain strains of Tg2576 transgenic mouse models of AD amyloidosis (Sep 2007 newsLalonde et al., 2005Minkeviciene et al., 2009Shi et al., 2013).
+In recent years, Alzheimer’s research has characterized Aβ-induced hyperactivation, aberrant network activity, and nonconvulsive seizure phenotypes in the J20APP23, APP/PS1, and certain strains of Tg2576 transgenic mouse models of AD amyloidosis (Sep 2007 newsLalonde et al., 2005Minkeviciene et al., 2009Shi et al., 2013).
 In J20 mice, levetiracetam was reported to quiet epileptiform activity in circuits of the medial temporal lobe network, as well as reverse hyperactivity in behavioral assays and deficits in spatial learning assays (Aug 2012 news).
-Low doses of the drug reportedly reduce hippocampal hyperactivation and improved memory performance in an aging rat model (Koh et al., 2010).
-In APP knock-in mice, chronic administration of levetiracetam was reported to reduce levels of Aβ42, the β-carboxyl-terminal fragment bur not full-length APP, reduce plaque burden, and to restore levels of presymptomatic endocytic proteins (Rao and Savas, 2021).
+It was also claimed to normalize microglia phenotypes (Das et al., 2021).
+Low doses of the drug reportedly reduced hippocampal hyperactivation and improved memory performance in an aging rat model (Koh et al., 2010).
+In APP knock-in mice, chronic administration of levetiracetam was reported to reduce levels of Aβ42, the β-carboxyl-terminal fragment but not full-length APP, reduce plaque burden, and restore levels of presynaptic endocytic proteins (Rao and Savas, 2021).
+In rigorous preclinical animal testing, levetiracetam induced changes in gene expression and metabolism in the same brain areas where it modified glucose uptake (Onos et al., 2022).
+No effects on cognition were found.
+In other preclinical studies, levetiracetam normalized hippocampal gamma oscillations that were disturbed by Aβ (Isla et al., 2023).

-A proprietary, low-dose formulation of levetiracetam, AGB101, is in a Phase 3 trial evaluating its ability to improve cognition and slow disease progression in people with MCI and AD.
+A proprietary, low-dose formulation of levetiracetam, AGB101, failed a Phase 2/3 trial evaluating its ability to improve cognition and slow disease progression in people with MCI and AD.
+Development continues for MCI due to AD, and for Parkinson’s disease psychosis.

 Findings